-The magic of mycorrhizae
+The Magic of Mycorrhizae

 With movies like Fantastic Fungi there has been increased talk lately about the incredibly interesting nature of kingdom fungi.
-Let's take a closer look and see what all the fuss is about.
+While there are many poisonous species of fungi, there are also plenty that are helpful to our gardening efforts.
+The biodiversity alone makes fungi a fascinating topic!

-Well, in nature, more than 90 percent of plant species form a symbiotic arrangement with beneficial soil fungi called mycorrhizae.
+In nature, more than 90 percent of plant species form a symbiotic arrangement with beneficial soil fungi called mycorrhizae.
 After roots are colonized by mycorrhizae, threads or “hyphae” develop and can extend far into the surrounding soil environment.
 They literally inhabit most the earth's soils!

 Mycorrhizae are fundamental in helping supply the water and nutrients needed for enhancing plant vigor.
 In exchange, they receive essential sugars and other compounds supplied by the plant.
 They also release powerful compounds into the surrounding environment which can capture nitrogen, phosphorous, magnesium, iron and other plant nutrients.